 As an entrepreneur, your goal is to manage customer relationships at touchpoints all along the sales pipeline.
 That’s tough to do manually.

-The best CRM software does it for you.
+The best CRM software for startups does it for you.

 Different aspects of customer care and outreach, such as personalized emails, are automatically triggered by specific customer behaviors.

 Chatbots are another example.
 In an instant, they can provide order status or other simple answers.

 Therefore, automation is more than a time saver.